The Isle of Skye in Scotland is one of the most beautiful areas in the UK with dramatic landscapes surrounded by water.

 Best things to do on the Isle of Skye - Map

-I have drawn for you a map of the top things to do in Skye Island.
-Of course every road and loch and cliff is beautiful, everywhere, but the red dots indicate for me the most interesting places to see and attractions on the isle of Skye.
+I have drawn you a map of the top things to do in Skye Island.
+Of course, every road and loch and cliff is beautiful, everywhere, but the red dots indicate for me the most interesting places to see and attractions on the Isle of Skye.

 You can see photos and details about the 20 best places on Skye Island further in the article.
 Skip to top 20 description

 Planning a trip to Scotland?
 The full map of the Isle of Skye with identification of all places to see and maps of other regions with GPS coordinates of all those locations are available on the ZigZag On Earth Travel Guide eBooks:

 Before you choose all the places you want to see, you need to find accommodations.
 You can't really visit Skye Island on a day trip...